vaishnavipaithane/bellabeat-data-analysis-case-study/README.md

 **1. Percentage of users that use smart device**

-We calculate the percentage of users who use their smart device on a daily basis for both activities and sleep.
+We calculate the percentage of users who use their smart device daily for both activities and sleep.
 Users are classified into three usage categories:

 - Active: Users who use their device between 25 and 31 days.
 - Moderate: Users who use their device between 15 and 24 days.
-- Light: Users who use their device less than 15 days.
+- Light: Users who use their device for less than 15 days.

 ```sql
 --Merge datasets